 Griffin Structures served as construction manager for the new 56,000 SF Rancho Cucamonga Sports Center that serves the City’s popular youth and adult basketball and volleyball leagues.
 The $14M project included two pre-engineered steel structures–one enclosed and one open-air pavilion.
 The project featured three indoor regulation-sized basketball/volleyball courts as well as concession and public common areas, a multipurpose room, restroom facilities, and administrative office space.

-The 21,500 square foot open-air structure covers an additional three full-size outdoor basketball courts, protecting players and spectators from the sun and heat.
+The 21,500 SF open-air structure covered an additional three full-size outdoor basketball courts, protecting players and spectators from the sun and heat.
 The pre-engineered metal building design resulted in savings of over $900,000, both in materials and schedule savings during the 14-month construction phase.

-The design provides future flexibility that will allow for the installation of solar panels and the ability to enclose the pavilion, if desired, at a later date.
-The site also features a backup generator that will allow the facility to serve as a community emergency evacuation center.
-The project includes a parking lot that shares access and overflow with the adjacent Rancho Cucamonga Quakes® Minor League Baseball stadium.
+The design provided future flexibility that allowed for the installation of solar panels and the ability to enclose the pavilion, if desired, at a later date.
+The site also featured a backup generator that allowed the facility to serve as a community emergency evacuation center.
+The project included a parking lot that shares access and overflow with the adjacent Rancho Cucamonga Quakes® Minor League Baseball stadium.